 Boudicca is decked out -- as an aging grande dame should be -- in good quality, discreetly stylish fabrics, although some of the colour schemes are a little dated.
-But no matter; the ship is well-proportioned and devoid of cheap flashiness and surface glitz, which are the most important things to its target audience of 60-plus Brits.
+But no matter; the ship is well proportioned and devoid of cheap flashiness and surface glitz, which are the most important things to its target audience of Brits ages 60-plus.